Call Us Now : (404) 567-5515

-By: Cory E. Yager, Ex-Police Officer and Award-Winning DUI Attorney Atlanta
+By: Cory E. Yager, Ex-Police Officer, and Award-Winning DUI Attorney

-Under the signature of Governor Sonny Perdue, the Georgia Department of Motor Vehicle Safety became the Georgia Department of Driver Services, or GA DDS for short.
+Under the signature of Governor Sonny Perdue, the Georgia DMVS became the Georgia Department of Driver Services or GA DDS for short.
 Governor Perdue was also the Georgia governor that pushed for and later passed the Georgia super speeder law, a new tax creation law.
 The DDS is now where you get your driving record and check other issues like how to reinstate your license after a points suspension.

 Now, the Georgia Department of Revenue controls motor vehicle titles, vehicle tag issuance, and collection of annual or other motor vehicle tax collections.
 The Georgia Department of Public Safety runs the State Patrol and motor vehicle carrier regulation, for big rig trucks and buses.